The Lazarus Project (TV series)

 The Lazarus Project is a British science fiction television series created by Joe Barton and starring Paapa Essiedu.
-The series premiered on 16 June 2022.
-In August 2022, the show was renewed for a second series, which premiered on 15 November 2023.
+The series premiered on 16 June 2022 on Sky Max.
+In August 2022, it was renewed for a second series, which premiered on 15 November 2023.
 In March 2024, the show was cancelled after two series.

 Synopsis

 Series 1

 George awakes on the morning of 1 July 2022.
 Six months later, he awakens and discovers that it is 1 July again, but neither his girlfriend Sarah nor anyone else seems to notice.
 Another six months later, it reverts to 1 July, and he is approached by Archie, a mysterious woman who invites him to the secret office of the Lazarus Project.
-George learns that he is one of only 0.000001% of the population with a mutant gene that grants the possibility of organically – after hundreds of time reverts – coming to remember that reverts are occurring.
+George learns that he is one of only 0.000001% of the population with a mutant gene that grants the possibility of organically remembering that reverts are occurring.

-He joins the project team, which works to prevent apocalyptic threats by observing their causes, then instigating a time reset (always back to the most recent 1 July, thus the calendar can move forward if no reset is needed) to address their causes.
+He joins the project team, which works to prevent apocalyptic threats by observing their causes, then using a black hole to instigate a time reset (always back to the most recent 1 July, thus the calendar can move forward if no reset is needed) to address their causes.
 The team works on a scale starting with the minimum amount of adjustments, escalating through diplomacy, physical intervention, or even implementing a large scale (small, when compared to an apocalypse) amount of death and destruction.

 In mid-2023, Sarah is killed after being struck by a garbage truck, an incident that George had prevented prior to the reset but was unable to stop due to being distracted by a phone call from Archie.
 With the following 1 July "too late to reset this year" point approaching, and no pending apocalyptic threat requiring a reset by the Lazarus team, George breaks every rule of the Lazarus Project by instigating a full nuclear war between Russia and America to save one person, rather than millions or billions.
 The project lead, Wes, triggers a reset and the team succeeds (mostly because George simply does not repeat his previous actions) in preventing the war.
 However, the team then has to deal with the unintended cascading consequences of George's original selfish action.

 At the end of the first series, as 1 July 2024 approaches and with other repercussions still unfolding, the team is stunned to learn that the Chinese have apparently attempted to build their own time reset mechanism, creating a second nearby black hole which conflicts with the original Lazarus black hole and plunges the universe into a self-triggering, endless, three week time loop – reverting back from every 21 July 2024.